nastazja/5995Assignments/Assignment 1/README.md

 - *Final Enhanced Model* contains an enhanced model with experimental additional features and Practical 9 model for reference to a rolled back code pre-enhancement.
 - *Nastazja's website* can be found at nastazja.github.io.

-**Assignment 2:** Will be an independent project building up a model from scratch, and will appear in this repository by 16 December.
+**Assignment 2:** Will be an independent project building up a model from scratch, and will appear in its own repository by 16 December.